Alobariatrics

 • Significant weight regain (more than 25% of weight lost)

-• Severe acid reflux/GERD that hasn't responded to medication
+• Severe acid reflux/GERD that hasn't responded to treatment

 • Lap-band complications (slip, erosion, port problems)